bramstroker/homeassistant-powercalc/docs/source/strategies/playbook.md

 ## Manually executing the playbook

 To start executing a playbook you'll have to utilize HA automations.
-Powercalc provides two services which let's you control the playbook execution. `activate_playbook` and `stop_playbook`.
+Powercalc provides two actions which let's you control the playbook execution. `activate_playbook` and `stop_playbook`.
 For example to start the playbook when your washing machine enters a specific program use an automation similar as below.

 ```yaml